Emma Hamilton (Australian actress)

-Emma Hamilton (born November 13th 1984) is an Australian actress.
-On television, she currently appears as lead actress in RFDS (2021).
-She has also appeared as a series lead in the Nine Network drama thriller Hyde & Seek (2016), along with series regular roles as Anne Stanhope on the Showtime historical drama The Tudors (2009–2010), Rosie Dolly on the ITV/PBS period drama Mr Selfridge (2015) and in the ITV crime thriller Fearless (2017).
-Her film roles include the Australian drama Last Cab to Darwin (2015), which earned her an AACTA nomination for Best Actress in a Supporting Role.
+Emma Hamilton (born 13 November 1984) is an Australian actress.
+On television, she stars in the award-winning Seven drama RFDS (2021).
+She has also appeared as a series lead in the Nine Network drama thriller Hyde & Seek (2016), along with series regular roles as Anne Stanhope in the Showtime historical drama The Tudors (2009–2010), Rosie Dolly on the ITV/PBS period drama Mr Selfridge (2015), and in the ITV crime thriller Fearless (2017).
+Her films include the Australian drama Last Cab to Darwin (2015), which earned her an AACTA nomination for Best Actress in a Supporting Role.

 Background

 Hamilton trained at the Royal Academy of Dramatic Art.

 Career

 Hamilton made her television debut in the hit Showtime drama series The Tudors, portraying the sharp-tongued Anne Stanhope in seasons three and four.
 Her breakthrough role was in the highly acclaimed film Last Cab to Darwin in 2015, for which she was nominated for Best Supporting Actress at the AACTA Awards.
 She is known for her roles in Mr Selfridge, Hyde & Seek and Mary: The Making of a Princess.

 Notable feature films include the black comedy Whole Lotta Sole with Brendan Fraser by Oscar-winning director Terry George, and the action thriller The Cold Light of Day where she starred alongside Bruce Willis and Henry Cavill.

-Hamilton won her first professional role in HBO's World War II film Into the Storm, produced by Ridley Scott, upon graduating drama school.
+Hamilton's first professional role was in HBO's World War II film Into the Storm, produced by Ridley Scott, upon graduating drama school.
 Subsequently, she made her stage debut as Isabella Thorpe in an adaptation of Jane Austen's Northanger Abbey at the Salisbury Playhouse in September 2007.
 Her first major stage role followed in 2008 in the Royal Exchange Theatre's production of Tennessee Williams' The Glass Menagerie where she played Laura Wingfield opposite Brenda Blethyn, her portrayal described as "a haunting, heartbreaking performance".
 In 2010 she performed alongside Gemma Arterton and Stephen Dillane in the off-West End production of Ibsen's The Master Builder.
 Hamilton's leading performance in the title role of Ibsen's Hedda Gabler at the Royal & Derngate Theatre in 2012 was critically acclaimed.